michw85/react-bootatrap/react-bootstrap/README.md

 # Landing page on react and bootstrap

-This is simple layout of the landing page on react and bootstrap Еest tasks for the layout of a one-page site
+This is simple layout of the landing page on react and bootstrap
+---
+Test tasks for the layout of a one-page site

 ---